 Kill the static.
 Follow these steps to connect your employees to a clear mission, guided by a strong vision and values.

-1. Develop your mission
+1. Develop your company mission

 Your mission is your company’s purpose.
 It’s why you do what you do.
 And it should stand the test of time.

 But that doesn’t mean it has to be boring or basic.
-In fact, the best mission statements are inspiring and help rally employees around a common good.
+In fact, the best company mission statements are inspiring and help rally employees around a common good.

 As you develop your mission statement, consider what makes your company unique.
 Is it the quality of your product or service?
 Communication?
 Fairness?
 Community involvement?

 When you incorporate these elements into your mission statement, it says that in every way that you approach the market, this is where your organization places value.

 Consider Starbuck’s mission statement: “To inspire and nurture the human spirit – one person, one cup and one neighborhood at a time.”

 Notice, its mission isn’t to sell the most coffee or even to make the best coffee – it’s more ambitious than that.
 Instead, its mission is to develop a human connection with customers through coffee.
 And that’s something that its employees can get behind.